lirondos/orgulloysatisfaccion/README.md

 # Orgullo y satisfacción
 This project is a corpus analysis of the Christmas speeches delivered by the King of Spain from 1975 to 2018.
+It is built using `NLTK`, `spaCy`, `scattertext` and `markovify` libraries.
 This project was done for the course "Introduction to NLP in Python" at Brandeis University.

 For motivations, technical details, etc please see the project `report.pdf` file.
 - HTML visualizations available at: https://lirondos.github.io/orgulloysatisfaccion/ [in Spanish].